kvchen/uninstallgentoo/docs/commands.md

 Non-Character Keys
 ==================

-The listing contains all useable non-character keyboard commands that will be accepted.
+The listing contains all usable non-character keyboard commands that will be accepted.
 Alternatives for longer names are provided, separated by commas (for example, typing either `backspace` or `bksp` into chat will work).

 ### Directional Keys